j1mbl3s/ansible-collections/j1mbl3s/common/README.md

 A collection of common stuff.

-Common tasks, tools, and configurations.
+Simple tasks, tools, configurations, etc.